 Alexander III was elected to the position of Pope after the death of Adrian IV.
 Alexander was supported by the English and the French, but the Germans supported and elected a second Pope known as Octavian.

-Under the direction of the new Bishop of Paris, Maurice de Sulley, a new church was planned.
+Under the direction of the new Bishop of Paris, Maurice de Sulley, a new church was planned for Notre Dame Cathedral in Paris.
 The major construction work would last until around 1235 while minor construction would continue for another 100 years after that.
 The existing church was pulled down and construction work began in 1163.

 Thomas Becket was consecrated as Archbishop of Canterbury on June 3rd.
 He accepted the pallium sent by the Pope on August 10th.
 A pallium is a piece of clothe sent by the Pope and is woven from white lamb's wool.
 It is draped around the neck.